Catherine Deneuve. The name alone invokes mystery.

 Chanel and Catherine Deneuve

 Catherine made her first Vogue cover in 1962, even before her film career took off with 1964’s The Umbrellas of Cherbourg.
-And she’s been a fashion icon ever since.
-Her influence in the realm of fashion and cosmetics is such that as the face of Chanel between 1969-1977, sales of Chanel No. 5 skyrocketed in the United States, and Catherine was named “the world’s most elegant woman” by the US press.
+She’s been a fashion icon ever since.
+Her influence in the realm of fashion and cosmetics is such that when Catherine was the face of Chanel between 1969-1977, sales of Chanel No. 5 skyrocketed in the United States.
+The exposure of her gorgeous face in the Chanel ads lent to the US press’ decision to name Catherine “the world’s most elegant woman.”

 Yves Saint Laurent and Catherine Deneuve

-But Catherine’s most celebrated fashion impact is as a muse of Yves Saint Laurent, who also became a close friend.
-Catherine modeled Saint Laurent designs in 1965, and was one of the very first stars to support his ready-to-wear line when it premiered in 1966.
+Catherine’s most celebrated fashion impact is as a muse of Yves Saint Laurent, who also became a close friend.
+Catherine modeled Saint Laurent designs in 1965, and was one of the first movie stars to support his ready-to-wear line when it premiered in 1966.

 Belle de Jour